codeysteme/tuiyfly-project-app/README.md

 Open [http://localhost:5088](http://localhost:5088) to view it in your browser.

-### Lauch backend servers
+### Lauch backend servers : swagger page

 ---

-`TuiFly.FlySearchApi launcher`
+`TuiFly.FlySearchApi`

-Open [http://localhost:7025/swagger/index.html](http://localhost:7025/swagger/index.html) to view it in your browser the swagger.
+Open [http://localhost:7025/swagger/index.html](http://localhost:7025/swagger/index.html) to view it in your browser.

-`TuiFly.BookingApi launcher`
+`TuiFly.BookingApi`

-Open [http://localhost:7022/swagger/index.html](http://localhost:7022/swagger/index.html) to view it in your browser the swagger.
+Open [http://localhost:7022/swagger/index.html](http://localhost:7022/swagger/index.html) to view it in your browser.

+## You can launch each server manually

+`Each server has README.md for doc`

+#### Thanks for the test : TuiFly